MONITORING/RESEARCH TO INCREASE UNDERSTANDING OF THE POTENTIAL EFFECTS OF SURTASS LFA SONAR TRANSMISSIONS ON BEAKED WHALES AND/OR HARBOR PORPOISES

 - Quantify responses of migrating gray whales to low-frequency sound signals.

-- Compare whale responses to different received levels (RL).
+- Compare gray whale responses to different received levels (RL).

-- Determine whether whales respond more strongly to RL, sound gradient, or range to the source.
+- Determine whether gray whales respond more strongly to RL, sound gradient, or range to the source.

-- Compare whale avoidance responses to the low-frequency source when located in the center of the migration corridor versus in the offshore portion of the migration corridor.
+- Compare gray whale avoidance responses to the low-frequency source when it is located in the center of the migration corridor versus offshore (outside) the migration corridor.

-For this phase of the Scientific Research Program, a sound source was moored offshore of the central California coast, near Point Buchon.
-Shore-based observers tracked whales using methods that provided highly sensitive measures of avoidance responses.
-Observers on the playback vessel (100 ft work boat) also carefully monitored marine mammals to stop broadcasting in case of worrisome behavioral reactions or if any marine mammals were sighted at close enough range that the sound level to which they were exposed might exceed the maximum planned exposure level (155 dB).
+For this second phase of the SRP, an LFA sonar source was positioned offshore of the central California coast, near Point Buchon.
+Shore-based observers tracked gray whales using methods that provided highly sensitive measures of avoidance responses.
+Observers on the playback vessel (100-ft work boat) also carefully monitored marine mammals so that LFA sonar transmissions could be stopped if the behavioral reactions were significant or if any marine mammals were sighted at close range to the sound source, which might lead to exposures that could exceed the maximum planned exposure level (155 dB).

-- A single source was used to broadcast LFA sounds at source levels up to 200 dB re 1 uPa at 1 m.
+- A single source was used to broadcast LFA sonar signals at source levels up to 200 dB re 1 µPa at 1 m.

-- When the source was moored 1 mile offshore, in the middle of the migration path, whales showed avoidance responses similar to those reported by Malme et al. (1983, 1984).
+- When the source was moored 1 mile / 1.6 kilometers offshore in the middle of the migration path, gray whales showed avoidance responses similar to those reported by Malme et al. (1983, 1984).

-- Whales returned to their migration path within a few kilometers.
+- Gray whales returned to their migration path within a few kilometers.

-- When the source was moored 2 miles offshore, responses where much less, even when the source level was increased to achieve the same received level for most whales in the middle of the migration corridor.
+- When the LFA sonar source was moored 2 miles / 3.2 kilometers offshore (outside the direct migration path), behavioral responses where much less, even when the source level was increased to achieve the same received level for most whales in the middle of the migration corridor.

-- Offshore whales did not appear to avoid the louder offshore source.
+- Offshore gray whales did not appear to avoid the louder offshore source.

 SRP Phase III